By: Sarah Sommerfeld, PAg., Regional Forage Specialist

 - avoid areas that are over-utilized,

 - locate watering sites away from water sources to avoid runoff contamination,

 - select a site that has good ground cover, such as perennial forage which will aid in nutrient absorption,

 - try to choose a site with less than 2 per cent slope to minimize runoff,

 - avoid areas with high water tables or likelihood of spring flooding.

 Regardless of the site selected and the management practices followed, the wintering feeding system needs to ensure that the daily nutritional requirements of the cowherd are being met.
 Adequate water and shelter must also be provided.
 Because no two operations are alike, finding a sustainable wintering site and extensive feeding system that meets you and your cowherd’s needs will likely be different than the one needed by your neighbours.

-Cost to attend this day and a half event is $50.
-Space is limited.
-Register early!
-For more information and to register, contact your local Regional Forage Specialist or the Agriculture Knowledge Centre at 1-866-457-2377.
+For more information on wintering site management, contact your local Regional Forage or Regional Livestock Specialist or contact the Agriculture Knowledge Centre at 1-866-457-2377.